George Groves added the IBO super-middleweight title to his WBA version with a dogged performance against a game Chris Eubank Jr.

 The next session saw Parker drop Rodriguez twice before Phil Edwards had seen enough and called a halt to proceedings.

-At the end, Clay successfully made it to 7-1 courtesy of a 58-57 triumph with the official.
+In the end, Clay successfully made it to 7-1 courtesy of a 58-57 triumph with the third man in the ring.

-In a delayed slot, Seb Eubank scored a successful pro debut but was initially denied access to the arena.
+Seb Eubank scored a successful pro debut in a delayed slot after being denied access to the arena.

-The 26 year-old brother of headliner Chris struggled to get to his dressing room initially but eventually made it to the ring to get his career off and running.
+The 26-year-old brother of headliner Chris struggled to get to his dressing room initially but eventually made it to the ring to get his career off and to run.